sharondevs/DL/Image_Denoising/README.md

-Visualizing the dataset: ![](samples/visualizing_subplot.png) The Autoencoder gives the following results after training: ![](samples/output_predictions.png) The first row is the data with noise, while the second row is the cleaned predicted data by the model The performance of the model can be increased by training with more epochs.
+Visualizing the dataset: ![](samples/visualizing_subplot.png) The Autoencoder gives the following results after training: ![](samples/output_predictions.png) The first row is the data with noise, while the second row is the cleaned predicted data by the model.

+Note: The performance of the model can be increased by training with more epochs.